Cattleya Killer

 Cattleya Killer is a Philippine psychological thriller drama television series directed by Dan Villegas.
 The series stars Arjo Atayde, with Jake Cuenca, Christopher de Leon, Jane Oineza, Ria Atayde, Ricky Davao, Nonie Buencamino and Zsa Zsa Padilla also starring.
-It is the sequel to the 1996 film Sa Aking mga Kamay.
+It is the sequel to the 1996 Star Cinema film Sa Aking mga Kamay.

 The series premiered on Amazon Prime Video on June 1, 2023.

 Plot

 Two decades after the infamous Cattleya Killer case, the man who cracked the case, Joven dela Rosa (Christopher de Leon), is now NBI Deputy Director.
 His youngest son, Anton (Arjo Atayde), is one of his top agents, while his eldest, Benjie (Jake Cuenca), runs a foundation for traumatized women.
 After a young woman's body is discovered, bearing the same markings as the long-dead Cattleya Killer, the lives of the three men, and everyone around them, are thrown into turmoil.
-Dark secrets are bought forward, as the line between the real world and the unreal blurs.
+Dark secrets are brought forward, as the line between the real world and the unreal blurs.
 Anton dela Rosa becomes the prime suspect when past traumas and long-buried secrets are brought to light.